APA-Technology-Division/urban-and-regional-planning-resources/README.md

 - [Urban Computing Foundation](https://github.com/ucfoundation) - Accelerating open source and community development that improves mobility, safety, infrastructure, traffic, and energy consumption in connected cities.
 Additional Information: [Landscape](https://landscape.uc.foundation/).
 - [Data.Gov](https://www.data.gov/) - United States federal repository of data, tools, and resources to conduct research, develop web and mobile applications, design data visualizations, and more.
 - [Harvard Dataverse](https://dataverse.harvard.edu/) - Harvard Dataverse is a repository for research data.
 It contains a wide variety of datasets spanning the sciences, many with public domain dedications.
+- [Civic Tech Field Guide](https://www.planetizen.com/features/115081-top-websites-urban-planning-2021) - Similar to this repo, a collection of resources of the Civic Tech Field Guide have been crowdsourced by civic tech practitioners from over 100 countries around the world.

 ---